A school principal and her newly hired AP are in a conference room discussing the mission and vision of the school during a new hire onboarding day.

 Seeing the custodian was quite dry, the principal calmly responds, “James … don’t forget Rule #6.”

-Calm washes over the custodian who collects himself, regroups, apologizes to the administrators, and thanks the principal for his wise advice.
+Calm washes over the custodian who collects himself, regroups, apologizes to the administrators, and thanks the principal for her wise advice.

 The AP notes the sudden change of character, but doesn’t mention anything after the custodian leaves.